bdietz/dlf-checklist/PITCHME.md

 - Contacting researchers
 - Web presence
 - Promotion to community
 Note: We have identified three researchers whose DMPs the RDC reviewed and whose grant applications were funded.
 Future work includes contacting and meeting them to discuss how they might use the checklist.
 We’d also like to establish a better web presence for the tool, and promote the tool to the community.
 ---
 @title[Thanks]
 http://go.ncsu.edu/post-award_dmpchecklist <br>
 <img src="assets/ccpd.png" alt="Bertha" width="200px" height="70px"><br>
 Feedback: library_datamanagement@ncsu.edu
 Note: And here's the link again.
 It's go.ncsu.edu/post-award_dmpchecklist.
-Please review it if you're interested and let us know what you think.
+If you're interested, please review it, add to it, and let us know what you think.
 Thanks!